 The steps for achieving this depend upon whether or not you are using a SDK.
 Detailed instructions can be found on our Looker API Authentication page.

-The default port and URL for the Looker instance API doc is
+The default port and URL to reach your Looker instance’s API docs is

 https://<your-looker-host-name>:19999/api-docs/index.html.
-If the default url doesn’t respond, check with your Looker admin to get the correct URL for your Looker installation.
+If the default URL doesn’t respond, check with your Looker admin to get the correct URL for your Looker installation.
+In the upper right of that page, choose the stable 3.0 - current version or the Beta 3.1 - experimental version of the API:

 API stability is an important consideration when building applications.
 In order to help you understand which endpoints may be changed in the future, and which should remain stable, we mark certain endpoints as being in beta.
 For more details see our Looker API Versioning page.